antoniogbn/tprog/README.md

     .
     .
 ```
-In the table below is showed the tags supported on YAML file also their description and if it´s mandatory accordinly with access technologies
+In the table below is listed the tags that are supported on YAML file also their description and mandatory rule accordinly with access technologies.

 | Tag        | Description                                                                       | REST | SOAP | SSH |